MaddySM/MasterMovies/Readme.md

 Rating (byte) - rating value for the movie
 Returns
 200 if rating saved successfully
-404 if the movie or the user are not found
+404 if the movie or the user is not found
 400 if the rating object is invalid